ifelseboys/clutch/README.md

 ## how is that useful :
 - I want a notification every 15 minutes to remind me to stretch my back
-- or If you want to close epic games if your CPU usage is bigger than 90 %
+- or If you want to close a game if your CPU usage is bigger than 90 %
-- You want to execute a command every time you open you device
+- You want to execute a command every time you open your device
 - You might want to reduce brightness at night to sleep well

 it's flexible so you can do whatever you want with it